osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% ios%}

-In the **iOS** version, to download any of the available packages of Contour lines, Hillshade, and/or Slope, go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_worldwide %} and select the required country, and/or region.
+In the **iOS** version, to download any of the available packages of Contour lines, Hillshade, and/or Slope, do the following:

+1. Go to:

+&nbsp;&nbsp;&nbsp;&nbsp;{% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_worldwide %}

+2. Select a country, and observe any of the following sections:

+    2.1.
+The **{% data variables.ios-values.res_region_map %}** section provides available packages with maps for the entire country.
+If needed, download ones.

+    2.2.
+The **{% data variables.ios-values.res_mapsres %}** section lists the regions of the country.
+If to tap a region, there will be available map packages to download for the region.

 ![Contour lines download iOS](/assets/images/plugins/contour-lines/contour_lines_plugin_download_ios.png)